 By Julia Fioretti

-Airlines based in the EU have the right to fly to, from and within any country in the bloc thanks to the single aviation market created in the 1990s, but Britain now has less than two years to renegotiate access or come up with an alternative system.
+"In order to continue benefiting from the freedoms of establishment and to provide air services within the EU internal market as of the withdrawal date, air carriers are advised to consider any measure required to ensure that the conditions for holding an EU operating licence are complied with in all circumstances," the notice said.
+Airlines based in the EU have the right to fly to, from and within any country in the bloc thanks to the single aviation market was created in the 1990s, but Britain now has less than two years to renegotiate access or come up with an alternative system.

-British carriers include easyJet, British Airways, Flybe, Jet2 and Virgin Atlantic.
+British carriers include easyJet, IAG's British Airways, Flybe, Jet2 and Virgin Atlantic.

 Budget airline easyJet has already moved to establish a new airline in Austria to protect its flying rights within the EU once Britain leaves the bloc.

 Without a deal airlines would have to rely on a decades-old traffic rights accord between the UK and EU states.
-These are typically more restrictive and do not allow airlines to fly within member states.
+These are typically more restrictive and many observers have doubts as to their validity.

 Britain and the EU clinched a divorce deal last Friday, paving the way for them to start talks on future trade ties and a two-year Brexit transition period that will start when Britain leaves the EU on March 29, 2019.